gxwalsh/kidsteam/README.md

 Manual - This is the majority of how to run a session.
 Worksheet - This should aid in putting together one single design session.
 Resources - A list of additional sources to frame KidsTeam and provide additional information on techniques.

+All content in this repository is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA).